Spatiotemporal Continual Federated Learning for Agentic Multi-UAV Edge Networks: Mitigating Catastrophic Forgetting: Simulation Results and Analysis

-Fig.~\ref{fig:total_reward} illustrates the convergence trajectory of the total system reward across the sequential task chain.
-This metric serves as a holistic indicator of the agents' ability to balance heterogeneous objectives under varying user densities.
+Fig.~\ref{fig:convergence} illustrates the convergence trajectories of the six primary performance metrics across the sequential task chain.
+This multi-panel analysis provides a holistic view of how the agents adapt to shifting environmental statistics while maintaining stable optimization.